Learning how and where to segregate test environments

 Prefer to see it in action?
-Watch the video, learn how and where to segregate test environments.
+Watch the video.

 These pipeline stages, or execution environments, are separated by the increasing scope of responsibility that the developer assumes, ranging from their local laptop to the team space to the application’s entire codebase.
 As the scope of responsibility grows, and the cost of mistakes is higher.
 That’s why we test incrementally before passing a build to each successive level.

 What’s more, each stage requires different types of tests.
 As you move from staging toward production, the tests go from lighter weight to heavy-duty.
 The cost in resources increases with each stage as well.
 Heavy duty testing can only happen in more production-like environments, involving a full tech stack or external dependencies.
 In order to do these tests properly, there’s more to spin up, and they require more expensive machinery.
 Therefore, it’s beneficial if you can do as much testing as possible in earlier environments, which are much less costly.